andrew-lundy/northwind-mysql/CustomQueryDescriptions.md

 ```

 ### 2. Inventory Management: Are there products in the database that have low sales and high inventory levels?
 How can we identify and address potential overstock issues for these products?
 First, define 'low sales' and 'high inventory'.
-'High inventory' = higher than average `units_in_stock` value. verage of all `units_in_stock` count combined.
+'High inventory' = higher than average `units_in_stock` value.
 'Low sales' = a less than average subtotal.

 **Query that finds products with less than average sales and greater than the average "in stock" total.**

-A subquery is used in the `FROM` statement to retrieve information about products such as the name, units in stock, and subtotal from two tables: `order_details` and `products`.
+A subquery is used in the `FROM` statement to retrieve information from two tables (`order_details` and `products`) about products such as the name, units in stock, and subtotal.
 The `WHERE` clause filters results by selecting all records that have more than the average amount of items in stock.
-The results are grouped by `product_id`, `product_name`, and `units_in_stock`.
+Because of the use of the aggregate function `SUM()`, the results are grouped by `product_id`, `product_name`, and `units_in_stock` - representing a single, unique product per group.

-The `HAVING` clause filters the aggregated results by records that contain sales totals which are below the average.
-The `subtotal` represents the aggregated subtotals of the groups defined by `GROUP BY`. `@average` is a placeholder that contains the value of the average subtotal across all products ($16,278.50).
+The `HAVING` clause filters the aggregated results by records that contain sales totals which are below the average. `subtotal` represents the aggregated subtotals of the groups defined by `GROUP BY`. `@average` is a placeholder that contains the value of the average subtotal across all products; this value is set in a stored procedure ($16,278.50).
+The results are then ordered by the `subtotal` in descending order.
+Finally, a table alias must be used on the `FROM` statement.
+Here, `LowSalesHighInventoryProducts` is used.

 ```
-SELECT product_name, units_in_stock, formatted_subtotal
+SELECT
+	LowSalesHighInventoryProducts.product_name,
+    LowSalesHighInventoryProducts.units_in_stock,
+    LowSalesHighInventoryProducts.formatted_subtotal
 FROM (
 	SELECT
 		products.product_name,